IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Next, select the binding (if not already selected), make sure that the `translator` action is still being selected, and click `Run This Action`.

-Specify the following input and click the `Run With This Value` (you may need to click `Make It Live` before) button:
+Specify the following input and click the `Run with this Value` (you may need to click `Make It Live` before) button:

 ```json
 {